 This proximity serves as a base for developing the cooperation between our countries.
 The Uzbekistan-Turkmenistan relations are steadily developing on the base of the Inter-governmental agreement on further strengthening friendship relations and comprehensive cooperation, signed in 2007.

 President of the Republic of Uzbekistan Shavkat Mirziyoyev arrived in Turkmenistan on 6 March with a state visit at the invitation of President of Turkmenistan Gurbanguly Berdimuhamedov.

 At the Ashgabat international airport, the flags of Uzbekistan and Turkmenistan were raised in honor of the high level guest and the guard of honor was reviewed.

 The Uzbekistan delegation has left for a designated residence.

-On 16 December 2016 in the Ministry of foreign economic relations, investments and trade was held a meeting with the Director General of the Belarusian confectionery factory OJSC "Kommunarka" I. Danchenko.
+On January 9 at the Ministry of foreign economic relations, investments and trade was held a meeting with the delegation of the Islamic Republic of Afghanistan headed by Deputy foreign Minister Hekmat Karzai.

 On 5 January at the Ministry of foreign economic relations, investments and trade was held talks with a Turkish delegation led by head of the Main Department for cooperation with Eastern Europe, Central Asia and the Caucasus, Turkish foreign Minister S. V. Altai.